Charlton Athletic Football Club Charter

 Charlton Athletic Football Club (CAFC) has a rigorous approach to Safeguarding and references the policies and procedures as stipulated by the Royal Borough of Greenwich, the Football Association and the English Football League.
 There are key components to the Safeguarding process that show in detail the CAFC Safeguarding Policy and a key summary is contained within this guide.

-The club has three Designated Safeguarding officers.
+The club has four Designated Safeguarding officers.
 These are:

 • Joe Francis, Head of Education and Welfare - All age groups up to U23;